 (c) Do not allow chemicals to come in contact with your skin or clothing.

-(d) Do not breathe or taste chemicals.
+(d) Do not inhale or taste chemicals.

-(e) Always recheck labels.
+(e) Always recheck labels on chemical containers.

-(g) Do not mix chemicals.
+(g) Do not mix unknown chemicals.

 (j) Do not attempt to repair equipment that you are not qualified to repair.
+Contact your department's technician for equipment repair and service.

 (k) Store left-over chemicals in their original container.
+Ensure that container labels are legible and intact.

 (l) Always be prepared to leave the building when the alarm sounds.